-Mr. JAMES FALLOWS (News Analyst, The Atlantic): Linda, nice to talk to you here from the other side of the world.
+JAMES FALLOWS: Linda, nice to talk to you here from the other side of the world.

 WERTHEIMER: We will get to China, but first, we just heard from Larry Abramson on the Wisconsin budget battle and the battle over the federal budget now moves to the Senate.
 Does anything about this year's negotiations strike you as different from years past?

 FALLOWS: So when you have so much of the debate about such a small sheer of what the government takes and spends, it makes it a different kind of debate from what we've had before.

 WERTHEIMER: And it seems to me not a particularly meaningful debate and just sort of a lot of bluster about something that may be completely unlikely to happen.

 FALLOWS: Yes.
 I mean, there's the practical fact that with a still Democratic-controlled Senate and a Democratic White House, these cuts are very unlikely to go through in their current form.
 And also, I think in historical retrospect, we'll see an election campaign in 2010 that was largely dominated by talk about the deficit and this great fury of getting things passed of the House recently.
 But it is, again, most of what the federal government does is not touched by these proposals, and so it does seem a mismatch of energy and even vitriol and practical effects.

 WERTHEIMER: Now, I'm changing the subject here to technology.
 I know there's one technology story, which obviously caught your eye this week, as a magazine person.
 Apple has decided to allow something called in-app subscriptions to newspapers and magazines from their mobile devices.